Vestmark Advisory Solutions Inc. Sells 34,514 Shares of UnitedHealth Group Incorporated (NYSE:UNH)

 Vestmark Advisory Solutions Inc. decreased its position in UnitedHealth Group Incorporated (NYSE:UNH – Free Report) by 74.6% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 11,728 shares of the healthcare conglomerate’s stock after selling 34,514 shares during the period.
 Vestmark Advisory Solutions Inc.’s holdings in UnitedHealth Group were worth $5,913,000 at the end of the most recent reporting period.

-A number of other hedge funds also recently bought and sold shares of UNH.
-Axiom Financial Strategies LLC bought a new position in UnitedHealth Group in the 1st quarter worth about $210,000.
+Other hedge funds also recently bought and sold shares of the company.
+Axiom Financial Strategies LLC purchased a new position in UnitedHealth Group in the 1st quarter worth about $210,000.
 McGowan Group Asset Management Inc. raised its position in UnitedHealth Group by 8.9% in the 1st quarter.
 McGowan Group Asset Management Inc. now owns 744 shares of the healthcare conglomerate’s stock worth $379,000 after buying an additional 61 shares during the last quarter.
 Mirae Asset Global Investments Co.
 Ltd. raised its position in UnitedHealth Group by 31.8% in the 1st quarter.
 Mirae Asset Global Investments Co.
 Ltd. now owns 250,196 shares of the healthcare conglomerate’s stock worth $127,592,000 after buying an additional 60,300 shares during the last quarter.
 MAS Advisors LLC raised its position in UnitedHealth Group by 10.8% in the 1st quarter.
 MAS Advisors LLC now owns 463 shares of the healthcare conglomerate’s stock worth $241,000 after buying an additional 45 shares during the last quarter.
-Finally, First Western Trust Bank purchased a new stake in shares of UnitedHealth Group during the 1st quarter valued at about $875,000.
+Finally, First Western Trust Bank purchased a new position in UnitedHealth Group in the 1st quarter worth about $875,000.
 Institutional investors own 85.69% of the company’s stock.

 Analyst Ratings Changes

 Several equities research analysts have recently commented on the stock.
-Royal Bank of Canada reaffirmed an “outperform” rating and set a $596.00 price target on shares of UnitedHealth Group in a research report on Tuesday, January 16th.
+Oppenheimer reaffirmed an “outperform” rating and set a $610.00 price target on shares of UnitedHealth Group in a research report on Wednesday, January 17th.
+Morgan Stanley reduced their target price on shares of UnitedHealth Group from $587.00 to $579.00 and set an “overweight” rating for the company in a report on Monday, October 23rd.
 Truist Financial reissued a “buy” rating and issued a $610.00 target price on shares of UnitedHealth Group in a report on Thursday, November 30th.
-Stephens reduced their target price on shares of UnitedHealth Group from $615.00 to $605.00 and set an “overweight” rating for the company in a report on Tuesday, January 16th.
-Oppenheimer reissued an “outperform” rating and issued a $610.00 target price on shares of UnitedHealth Group in a report on Wednesday, January 17th.
-Finally, StockNews.com downgraded UnitedHealth Group from a “strong-buy” rating to a “buy” rating in a research note on Saturday, October 21st.
+UBS Group raised shares of UnitedHealth Group from a “neutral” rating to a “buy” rating and increased their target price for the stock from $520.00 to $640.00 in a report on Monday, October 16th.
+Finally, Jefferies Financial Group reduced their target price on shares of UnitedHealth Group from $565.00 to $503.00 and set a “hold” rating for the company in a report on Monday, November 20th.
 One equities research analyst has rated the stock with a sell rating, one has issued a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the company.
 Based on data from MarketBeat.com, UnitedHealth Group currently has an average rating of “Moderate Buy” and a consensus price target of $575.79.

 UnitedHealth Group Incorporated operates as a diversified health care company in the United States.
 It operates through four segments: UnitedHealthcare, Optum Health, Optum Insight, and Optum Rx.
 The UnitedHealthcare segment offers consumer-oriented health benefit plans and services for national employers, public sector employers, mid-sized employers, small businesses, and individuals; health care coverage, and health and well-being services to individuals age 50 and older addressing their needs; Medicaid plans, children's health insurance and health care programs; and health and dental benefits, and hospital and clinical services, as well as health care benefits products and services to state programs caring for the economically disadvantaged, medically underserved, and those without the benefit of employer-funded health care coverage.